CERT/CC

 The tools, configuration files, and plug-in modules that make up the analysis tools are listed below, roughly grouped by functionality.

-Filtering, sorting, and display
+Filtering, Sorting, and Display

 rwfilter(1) partitions SiLK Flow records into one or more 'pass' and/or 'fail' output streams. rwfilter is the primary tool for pulling flows from the data store.